liemlyquan/leetcode/README.md

 ### LeetCode

 Solutions to Leetcode problems.
-The solution with extension .no.js will be solution that could be improved in performance.
+The solution with .no in extension will be solution that could be improved in performance.